philpowers/AngularTypescript/README.md

 # AngularTypescript
-Fully-functional, minimal seed project for Angular 1.x using TypeScript
+Fully-functional, minimal seed project for Angular 1.x using TypeScript.

+Features a Gulp-based build process that automates the development as much as possible.

-# Features
+## Features
 1. [TypeScript](http://typescriptlang.org) for [Angular 1.x](https://angularjs.org/) development
 2. Unit Tests using [Jasmine](http://jasmine.github.io/).
 3. Support for building in Test, Debug or Production modes.